jamestiotio/networks/labs/lab1/README.md

 - NGINX
   - [https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/)

 Some questions you can think about when trying the software: What are the main use cases of them, respectively?
 What are the benefits a web proxy can offer in the respective use cases?
-What are some different approaches that a proxy can take to handle Https connections?
+What are some different approaches that a proxy can take to handle HTTPS connections?

 If you explore some of the software listed above or implement any advanced features in your proxy, you are encouraged to summarize your findings in a separate write-up and submit that together with your proxy code.
 We will share selected submissions with your classmates.